john852517791/pytorch_lightning_FAD/README.md

 if you want to modify something in the train/eval/test/inference stage (like modification about the loss culculation), create a new file and reference file "models/tl_model.py"

 then change the **"--tl_model"** config when you run the "run.sh"

+# Generalized Fake Audio Detection via Deep Stable Learning
+reweight leaner is in utils/ideas/ check usage in the